 Visitors staying in the Loop don't have to venture far to find some of Chicago's best Irish pubs.
 The Kerryman, Poag Mahone's, Timothy O'Toole's, Fadó Irish Pub, Kitty O'Shea's and Emerald Loop are some downtown favorites.

-Throughout the neighborhoods, popular bars will celebrate into the night, such as Temple Bar in Lakeview, Mrs. Murphy's & Sons Irish Bistro in North Center and The Abbey, home to live music, good food and an annual all-day St. Patrick's Day festival of their own.
+Throughout the neighborhoods, popular bars will celebrate into the night, such as Galway Arms in Lincoln Park, Temple Bar in Lakeview and Mrs. Murphy's & Sons Irish Bistro in North Center.